Tuition & Scholarships

 Some St. Edward students receive scholarships through third-party organizations.
 Both current and incoming families are encouraged to explore the following opportunities.

-The Catholic Diocese of Cleveland is offering ten high schoolers the prestigious Bishops' Scholarship for Excellence, which is a $3,500 award.
-Click here for the instructions and application, which must be submitted to Mo Loesch by March 1, 2025.
+The Catholic Diocese of Cleveland offers ten high schoolers the prestigious Bishops' Scholarship for Excellence, which is a $3,500 award.
+Click here for more information.

 The Lawyers Guild of the Catholic Diocese of Cleveland, in conjunction with the Catholic Community Foundation, is offering The Martin T. Galvin Memorial Scholarship.
 This $1,000–$1,500 award is for students with a family member in the Catholic Lawyers Guild, or a parent who is an attorney practicing law in Northeast Ohio.
 Applicants must also be registered at a parish and active in their school/community.
-Click here for the application, which must be submitted to Mo Loesch by March 1, 2025.
+Click here for more information.